SamSam1222/DriveWave/README.md

 DriveWave Transport System APP

-DriveWave Transport System is a Django-based web application designed for a luxurious spa experience.
-This project includes features for managing spa services, customer bookings, and an enhanced admin interface using the Jazzmin theme.
+DriveWave Transport System is a Django-based web application designed for a luxurious DriveWave experience.
+This project includes features for managing DriveWave services, customer bookings, and an enhanced admin interface using the Jazzmin theme.

 Features
-Service Management: Easily manage and display available spa services.
+Service Management: Easily manage and display available DriveWave services.
 Booking System: Customers can book services online.
 Admin Interface: Customizable admin panel using the Jazzmin theme.
 User-friendly UI: Simple and elegant design to ensure a smooth user experience.